dart-lang/dart_ci/github-label-notifier/functions/README.md

 }
 ```

-Note: security rules prevent editing subscriptions by anybody - so they
+Note: security rules prevent editing keyword subscriptions by anybody - so they
 can only be changed via Firebase Console UI.

 Mails are sent via SendGrid.